But to do so, you’ll need to give feedback — and you’ll need to give it well.

 Be specific.
 If you like something, say why.
 Highlighting specifics helps a person improve and shows that you looked carefully at the work they’ve done.

 Use the right medium.
 Feedback can come through any channel, from positive comments in a Google Doc to recognition at a meeting or event.
-When you can, try to deliver positive feedback face to face, even if that’s through Zoom.
+When you can, try to deliver positive feedback face-to-face, even if that’s through Zoom.

 Choose your moment.
 There’s nothing wrong with giving positive feedback in front of others.
 Public recognition is great for morale and camaraderie, but be sure you read the situation and person.
 You don’t want to make an employee feel uncomfortable.
+If you praise one person for something multiple team members contributed to, you run the risk of doing more harm than good.

 Beware of the trap of too much praise